 The use of mobile 3G/4G networks allows technicians to work remotely whilst still giving workshop control full visibility of the technicians clocking status and progress with each job and any additional work lines required can be sent instantly to their device.

-The workshop controller view allows for quick re-allocation of jobs to other technicians via drag and drop, as well as an area displaying live KPI’s such as efficiencies, productivity and any work that is over-running along with other management information.
+The workshop controller mode allows for quick re-allocation of jobs to other technicians via drag and drop.

-The service advisor view allows for a checking-in process to happen with the customer away from the desk.
-The customer can be walked around their vehicle checking fuel level, mileage and recording any damage directly on the tablet.
-The customer contact information can be recorded or confirmed and the customer can sign the digital jobsheet to agree the state of the vehicle and the work.
+The Digital Service Advisor (DSA) mode allows for a checking-in process to happen with the customer away from the desk.
+The customer can be walked around their vehicle checking fuel level, mileage and recording any damage directly on the tablet with the inclusion of photos.
+The customer contact information can be recorded or confirmed, GDPR preferences updates and the customer can sign the digital jobsheet to agree the state of the vehicle and the work.

 All staff members can use the static clock function to clock in when arriving to work and clock out when leaving the business.